newstar-ai/news-scanner/frontend/README.md

 ## Workflow

+1. Run `git fetch all` to update code from remote
-1. Update code
+2. Update code
-2. Run `git stage .` or `git add .` to add changes<br />
+3. Run `git stage .` or `git add .` to add changes<br />
-3. Run `git commit -m 'your message'` make commit.
+4. Run `git commit -m 'your message'` make commit.
-4. Run `git push` to push changes to remote.
+5. Run `git push` to push changes to remote.

 ## Features